-- IF YOU SMELL PROPANE

-- Extinguish any open flames, pilot lights and all smoking materials.
+- IF YOU SMELL PROPANE Extinguish any open flames, pilot - lights and all smoking materials.

 Do not touch electrical switches.

+Shut off the propane supply at the

 - Shut off the propane supply at the container valve(s) or propane supply connection.

-- supply connection.

-4. Open doors and other ventilating openings.
+- Open doors and other ventilating openings.

-5. Leave the area until odor clears.
+Leave the area until odor clears.

-- Have the area until odor clears.

-Have the propane system checked and leakage source corrected before using again.
+- Have the propane system checked and leakage source corrected before using again.